jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ```

 ```
 let text = Hello!
-Is it Javascript you're looking for?
+This is a syntax error.
                 ^
 SyntaxError: Unexpected token !
     at createScript (vm.js:80:10)